What is disability pride? How do you define pride?

 Self advocacy is simply advocating for one’s own rights rather than other people advocating on your behalf.
 There are a lot of self-advocates in the disability community pushing toward change in politics and society that directly impacts their lives.
 But being a self-advocate does not mean you fight alone — you fight alongside others with similar goals.

 Person-first language positions the word person before the disability, as the commonly-used phrase “person with a disability” or “people with disabilities.”
 Many feel that this wording ensures that people can look beyond the disability to see that person as they are, while others feel this further stigmatizes disability by separating it from one’s identity.

 Critics of person-first language usually prefer identity-first language.
 The latter is used in phrases like “disabled person” or “autistic person,” where the disability identity comes first and is intrinsically linked with personhood.
-This terminology is often prefered by self-advocates and disability-led organizations, and is becoming more popular.
+This terminology is often preferred by self-advocates and disability-led organizations and is becoming more popular.